• Skip to primary navigation

 How to Build:

-To build a Simple Motor Boat Sound Generator Circuit follow the below steps for connections and assembling:
+To build a Motor Boat Sound Generator Circuit follow the below mentioned steps for connections and assembling:

-• Examine the circuit diagram carefully to understand where each component is places and how it is connected.
+• Look at circuit diagram carefully and see where each part go and how wires are connected.

 Soldering:

-• Make sure there are no short circuits and that the solder connections are good.
+• Be sure there is no short circuit and all joints are solid.

 Controls and Potentiometer: